-- The feature Archipelagic Sea Lane Area encodes the area of an Archipelagic Sea Lane. - In some cases only accurate information on the axes (Archipelagic Sea Lane Axis, see clause 1\$\frac{1}{25}\$) m ( Deleted: 26 be available and in such cases the extents of the ASL (Archipelagic Sea Lane Area) may not be able to be - To encode an Archipelagic Sea Lane (ASL) system, the Archipelagic Sea Lane Area, Archipelagic Sea Lane Axis features, and any navigational aids features (if they are stated in the regulation defining the ASL), may be associated with the feature Archipelagic Sea Lane (see clause 15.26) Using the Deleted: 27 associations ASL Aggregation (see clause 25.3) and Aids to Navigation Association (see clause 25.2).
+- The feature Archipelagic Sea Lane Area encodes the area of an Archipelagic Sea Lane. - In some cases only accurate information on the axes (Archipelagic Sea Lane Axis, see clause 15.25) may be available and in such cases the extents of the ASL (Archipelagic Sea Lane Area) may not be able to be encoded. - To encode an Archipelagic Sea Lane (ASL) system, the Archipelagic Sea Lane Area, Archipelagic Sea Lane Axis features, and any navigational aids features (if they are stated in the regulation defining the ASL), may be associated with the feature Archipelagic Sea Lane (see clause 15.26) using the associations ASL Aggregation (see clause 25.3) and Aids to Navigation Association (see clause 25.2).
 Where it is required to indicate the name of a complete ASL system, this should be done using the complex attribute feature name for the Archipelagic Sea Lane feature.
 Where it is required to encode textual information for the ASL, this should be done using the complex attribute information (see clause 2.4.6). - Traffic within an ASL is not separated, except in any traffic separation schemes which may be designated in an ASL for the safe passage of ships.

-Distinction: Administration Area; Archipelagic Sea Lane; Archipelagic Sea Lane Axis; Caution Area; Fairway; Inshore Traffic Zone; Recommended Traffic Lane Part; Restricted Area Navigational; Restricted Area

-Regulatory; Separation Zone or Line; Submarine Transit Lane; Traffic Separation Scheme Lane Part; Tw Deleted: Traffic Separation Zone;
+Distinction: Administration Area; Archipelagic Sea Lane; Archipelagic Sea Lane Axis; Caution Area; Fairway; Inshore Traffic Zone; Recommended Traffic Lane Part; Restricted Area Navigational; Restricted Area Regulatory; Separation Zone or Line; Submarine Transit Lane; Traffic Separation Scheme Lane Part; Two-Way Route Part.

-Way Route Part.